Chandan788/Student-performance-dashboard/README.md

 - **Track** student progress and cognitive development
 - **Personalize** learning experiences based on AI insights

-## 🤝 Contributing

-This project was built with v0 by Vercel.
-To extend or modify:

-1. Use the v0 interface to make changes
-2. Test new features with the integrated preview
-3. Deploy updates directly to Vercel

-## 📄 License

-Built with v0 by Vercel.
-Educational use encouraged.

----

 **Powered by AI** 🤖 | **Built with Next.js** ⚡ | **Designed for Education** 📚